We provide 5 hour beekeeping workshops aimed at teaching people how to keep bees at home

 There are many reasons people attend our educational workshops, below are some of the reasons:

-- People who love honey and know it tastes better when it is produced at home or locally and isn’t heat treated to make it more commercially profitable
+- People who love honey and know it tastes better when it is produced at home or locally and isn’t heat treated

 - Parents and children who are bonding while engaging in a shared passion or learning a new hobby